 • Reviewing activity material in advance and ideally the PowerPoint lesson.

-• Minding the clock for ~15 minutes for presentation, ~30-35 minutes for the activity and clean-up time *optional, set timer to rotate stations.
+• Minding the clock for ~10-15 minutes for presentation, ~30-40 minutes for the activity, and remaining time for clean-up.

 • Cleaning up and putting all supplies and paper materials together in an organized manner for the presenter to return to the workroom.